nickbalestra/nickbalestra.github.io/_posts/2015-08-23-hrb-sicp-studygroup.markdown

 ![alt MIT/GNU Scheme Logo](/assets/images/hrb-sicp-logo.png)

+Scheme is a dialect of Lisp that try to bring together the power and elegance of Lisp and Algol.
+From Lisp it borrow metalinguistic power that derives from the simple syntax, the uniform representation of programs as data objects, and the garbage-collected heap-allocated data.
+From Algol it borrow lexical scoping and block structure, which are gifts from the pioneers of programming-language design who were on the Algol committee.

 To set up the MIT/GNU Scheme environment just follow the next steps.
 You'll be up and running in seconds.